arjun-g/vs-swagger-viewer/README.md

 Default port of the preview url can be changed by changing the `swaggerViewer.defaultPort` value in `User/Workspace Settings`

+### Change Default Host

+Default host(localhost) of the preview url can be changed by changing the `swaggerViewer.defaultHost` value in `User/Workspace Settings`

 ## Validation (Partial)

 Swagger Viewer validates your documents against Swagger 2.0 and OpenAPI specifications.
 If there are any issues it will be shown as a warning in the problems panel.
 Right now only one validation error will be shown even if there are multiple issues.